triagit/triagit/README.md

 * auto approve PRs from certain teams/users
 * auto-assign priority based on number of upvotes/+1s
 * lock issue/PR comments based on # of comments, to prevent spam
+* PR to slack integration.
+Message whenever an action occurs on a PR.

 ## Non-core requirements